raspberrypilearning/interactive-animation/en/step_4.md

 Change the number of degrees in `point in direction`{:class="block3motion"} block to `0` to make a sprite point upwards when the green flag is clicked.

-Adding `don't rotate`{:class="block3motion"} will mean your sprite won't rotate at all, even when it bounces.
+Add a `set rotation  style`{:class="block3motion"} block and select the drop-down `don't rotate`{:class="block3motion"} to stop your sprite rotating, even when it bounces.

 Find out how to make your sprite change costume when it bounces off the edge in the next step **Change your sprite's looks**.